ludovicmoncla/python-unitex-cassys/README.md

 ## Overview

-This repository provides Python code that enables the execution of Unitex cascades for annotating texts.
+This repository provides Python code that enables the execution of Unitex CasSys cascades for annotating texts.

 The Unitex/Gramlab program should be installed: [https://unitexgramlab.org/](https://unitexgramlab.org/)